 See also command-line-editing (p.
-20) for ways to edit the last plot (p.
-68) (splot (p.
-160)) command.
+21) for ways to edit the last plot (p.
+73) (splot (p.
+169)) command.
 See also show plot (p.
-128) to show the whole current plotting command, and the possibility to copy it into the history (p.
-65).
+135) to show the whole current plotting command, and the possibility to copy it into the history (p.
+70).

-72 Reread
+Reread

 The reread command causes the current gnuplot command file, as specified by a load command or on the command line, to be reset to its starting point before further commands are read from it.
 This essentially implements an endless loop of the commands from the beginning of the command file to the reread command.
-(But this is not necessarily a disaster - reread can be very useful when used in conjunction with if.
-See if (p.
-65) for details.)
+(But this is not necessarily a disaster - reread can be very useful when used in conjunction with if.)
 The reread command has no effect if input from standard input.